 And to offer advice.

-‘Sleep when the baby sleeps,’ they smiled knowingly at each other, nodding sagely.
+‘Sleep when the baby sleeps,’ they smiled knowingly, nodding sagely.
 If you’re pregnant or have just had a baby yourself, you’ve probably been told this as well.
 I know people said it to me when I was first pregnant.
 ‘Sleep when the baby sleeps!
 It’s your only chance to rest!’

 Not once did I sleep when the baby slept.
 And I felt like telling my son’s pregnant teacher that she probably wouldn’t either, and that was totally okay.

 It’s not that the advice is bad advice, the idea behind it is excellent, and needed – you’re going to be tired with a new baby, so you should rest up whenever the opportunity presents itself.

 But, it’s not realistic.

 I realised pretty quickly that babies take up All Of Your Time.
 Every second they’re awake, you’re on stand-by for meeting a need.
 With new babies depending on you for food, sleep and cuddles around the clock, it can be impossible to make it to the shower some days, let alone butter a piece of toast or brush your hair.

 Don’t get me wrong – I loved being a mum and was happy to give my baby all the time I had when he was awake, loved fulfilling those needs and making the world nice for him.

 When he was asleep though?

 That was my time.
 And no matter how tired I was, being granted a small window all to myself always gave me a little burst of energy to do something other than sleep.
 Something that was just for me.

 There’s always something that needs doing